-DIVIDENDS RECEIVED DEDUCTIONS.
+DIVIDENDS RECEIVED REDUCTION.
 Generally, a domestic corporation owning units in a trust may be eligible for the dividends received deduction with respect to such unit owner's pro rata portion of certain types of dividends received by the trust.
-However, a corporation generally will not be entitled to the dividends received deduction with respect to dividends from most foreign corporations or from REITs.
+However, a corporation generally will not be entitled to the dividends received deduction with respect to dividends from most foreign corporations or from REITs or RICs.
+However, certain dividends on RIC Shares that are attributable to dividends received by the RIC itself from certain domestic corporations may be reported by the RIC as being eligible for the dividends received deduction.

-IN KIND DISTRIBUTIONS.
-Under certain circumstances as described in this prospectus, you may request an in kind distribution of Trust Assets when you redeem your units or at the trust's termination.
-By electing to receive an in kind distribution, you will receive Trust Assets plus, possibly, cash.
-You will not recognize gain or loss if you only receive whole Trust Assets in exchange for the identical amount of your pro rata portion of the same Trust Assets held by the trust.
+IN-KIND DISTRIBUTIONS.
+Under certain circumstances as described in this prospectus, you may request an In-Kind Distribution of Trust Assets when you redeem your units or at your trust's termination.
+By electing to receive an In-Kind Distribution, you will receive Trust Assets plus, possibly, cash.
+You will not recognize gain or loss if you only receive whole Trust Assets in exchange for the identical amount of your pro rata portion of the same Trust Assets held by your trust.
 However, if you also receive cash in exchange for a Trust Asset or a fractional portion of a Trust Asset, you will generally recognize gain or loss based on the difference between the amount of cash you receive and your tax basis in such Trust Asset or fractional portion.

 ROLLOVERS AND EXCHANGES.
-If you elect to have your proceeds from the trust rolled over into a future trust, it is considered a sale for federal income tax purposes and any gain on the sale will be treated as a capital gain, and any loss will be treated as a capital loss.
-However, any loss you incur in connection with the exchange of your units of the trust for units of the next series will generally be disallowed with respect to this deemed sale and subsequent deemed repurchase, to the extent the two trusts have substantially identical Trust Assets under the wash sale provisions of the Internal Revenue Code.
+If you elect to have your proceeds from your trust rolled over into a future trust, it is considered a sale for federal income tax purposes and any gain on the sale will be treated as a capital gain, and any loss will be treated as a capital loss.
+However, any loss you incur in connection with the exchange of your units of your trust for units of the next series will generally be disallowed with respect to this deemed sale and subsequent deemed repurchase, to the extent the two trusts have substantially identical Trust Assets under the wash sale provisions of the Internal Revenue Code.